->''"I like [[WorldOfHam wild, rich, hammy characters]] and ''Doctor Who'' is one of the few series where you can get away with them."''

-Robert Holmes (1926 –1986) was a British screenwriter best known for his stint on ''Series/DoctorWho'': he wrote 18[[hottip:*:A couple of these were effective page-one rewrites for other writers and went out under pseudonyms]] stories between 1968 and 1986, and served as script editor from 1975-1977.
+Robert Colin Holmes (2 April 1926 – 24 May 1986) was a British screenwriter best known for his stint on ''Series/DoctorWho'': he wrote 18[[note]]A couple of these were effective page-one rewrites for other writers and went out under pseudonyms.
+The number is greater still if you count stories written by others that he heavily script edited.[[/note]] stories between 1968 and 1986, and served as script editor from 1975-1977.

 These aren't just ''any'' stories though.
 Included in his work are some[[note]]Some might say ''most''[[/note]] of the all-time classics of the show, including:

 * "[[Recap/DoctorWhoS7E1SpearheadFromSpace Spearhead from Space"]]